top of page

 ABOUT ME

-Before studying at Columbia, I founded and led New City Music Theatre for nearly a decade – a professional theatre company devoted to reimagining beloved musicals while fostering education opportunities for the next generation.
-There, I spearheaded the redevelopment of the musical Jane Eyre with Olivier Award Winner John Caird and Tony nominee Paul Gordon, which garnered recognition with a Superior Direction Achievement Award from the Cleveland Critics’ Circle and Cleveland Scene Theatre Awards.
-Notable NCMT directing credits include Into the Woods at Town Hall, Songs for a New World at Radial Park, Aida, Pete(HER)Pan, and The Who’s Tommy, featuring Broadway stars such as Alice Ripley, Tony Yazbeck, Liz Callaway, Bonnie Milligan, and Adrienne Warren.
+Before studying at Columbia, Miles founded and led Cleveland Musical Theatre for nearly a decade – the only Equity musical theatre company in Cleveland devoted to reimagining beloved musicals while fostering education opportunities for the next generation.
+There, he spearheaded the redevelopment of the musical Jane Eyre with John Caird and Paul Gordon, earning the Cleveland Critics’ Circle Superior Achievement Award in Direction.
+Other credits credits include Into the Woods at Town Hall, Songs for a New World at Radial Park, Aida, Pete(HER)Pan, and The Who’s Tommy, featuring Broadway stars such as Betsy Wolfe, Tony Yazbeck, Liz Callaway, Bonnie Milligan, and Adrienne Warren.

-In addition to my work as a director, I have contributed to several commercial productions, including Finding Neverland at the American Repertory Theatre, Fiddler On The Roof (in Yiddish) at the National Yiddish Theatre, and The Great Society at Lincoln Center Theatre.
+Additional credits include contributions to Finding Neverland at the American Repertory Theatre, Fiddler On The Roof (in Yiddish) at the National Yiddish Theatre, and The Great Society at Lincoln Center Theatre.

-In 2016, I created Werk With Bway, a nationally recognized musical theatre training program that connected emerging artists with working Broadway professionals.
-The program offered intensive, weeklong workshops focused on audition and college audition preparation, giving students direct access to acclaimed actors, music directors, choreographers, and casting directors.
-The program helped hundreds of students sharpen their craft, expand their networks, and step more confidently into professional careers.
+Miles is the creator of Werk With Bway, a nationally recognized musical theatre training program that connected emerging performers with Broadway professionals.
+The program helped hundreds of students sharpen their craft, expand their networks, and step confidently into professional careers.

 I am a proud member of SDC and an alumnus of Point Park University’s Musical Theatre Conservatory and Fordham University at Lincoln Center.
 I hold a BS in Business Administration and an MFA in Directing from Columbia University.